ilikescience/ilikescience.github.io/_posts/2018-08-31-designing-with-code.md

 ## Happy accidents

+In my inexperience, I neglected to write media queries to indicate how the page should adapt to small screens.
+As a result, stories overflowed the edge of the browser, requiring a user to swipe across the page to see more content.

 Bob Ross was right: we don't make mistakes, we have happy accidents.
-As an example, I accidentally glossed over how rows of stories adapted to small touchscreen devices.
-As a result, stories overflowed the screen, requiring a user to swipe across the page to see more content.

 {% include image.html src="/images/code-5.gif" caption="Scrolling elements that overflow the page" %}